tunimba/HC-PrivacyPolicy/README.md

 We take privacy seriously.
 No employee can view your photos unless you contact support and explicitly request assistance.

 # 8. Children’s Privacy
-Hairfy is not designed for children under 4 (or the minimum digital consent age in your region).
+HairMe is not designed for children under 4 (or the minimum digital consent age in your region).
 We do not knowingly collect personal data from children.
 If we inadvertently collect such data, contact us to have it removed.

 # 9. International Transfers
 Your data may be processed on servers outside your country.
 We use legally approved safeguards such as Standard Contractual Clauses to ensure your data remains protected during international transfers.